Get in Touch (508) 480-8202

 While defamatory content that has been posted on social media presents legal obstacles for its removal, that does not mean that it cannot be done.

-The internet defamation lawyers at the Katz Law Group have found ways of discovering the true identity of social media users who have posted libelous content from their online profiles.
+The internet defamation lawyers at the Katz Law Group have found ways of discovering the true identity of social media users who have posted libelous content from their online profiles – something that is not always easy, especially when the user created the account specifically for the purpose of spreading lies about a business.
 There are also exceptions to the legal protections that many social media companies have when it comes to their users' content and defamatory posts.

 Pursuing these legal actions can be necessary to protect your company's brand.